OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/dialog.markdown

 ## Dialog

 Onsen UI provides two components to display dialogs, `Dialog` and `AlertDialog`.
-They implement the same API but while the `Dialog` is a general dialog that can be used to display any content the `AlertDialog` has some custom styles that makes it easy to add buttons and messages.
+Although they implement the same API,  the `Dialog` component is a general dialog that can be used to display any content, while the `AlertDialog` component has some custom styles that makes it easy to add buttons and messages.

-Both components will automically alter their style based on the platform in order to look like the native equivalent.
-In Android a Material Design dialog is displayed while on iOS you get a flat dialog.
+Both components will automically alter their style based on the platform in order to adjust its appearance to the native equivalent.
+In Android a Material Design dialog will be displayed while on iOS a flat dialog will be provided.

 #### Showing and hiding

-To show or hide the dialog the `isOpen` prop is used.
-The following example illustrates a simple usage.
+To show or hide the dialog the `isOpen` property is used.
+The following example illustrates a simple use case:

 ```
 class MyPage extends React.Component {